Join Anna Maria’s

 Pass each piece through the pasta machine, starting with the widest number.
 Repeat the step until number 5 on the dial is reached and thin smooth pasta sheets are obtained.
 Keep the pasta dough and sheets covered with plastic wrap at all times while working to prevent the dough from drying out too much.

-Cut the dough into squares 4 x 4 inch (10 x 10 cm).
+Cut the dough into 4 x 4 inch (10 x 10 cm) squares.

 Lightly butter the metal tubes.

 Wrap the squares around the tubes or cane diagonally.
-Don't press the dough against the tubes too much; otherwise it will be difficult to remove them afterward.
+Don't press the dough against the tubes too much.
+Otherwise it will be difficult to remove them afterward.

 Wet the overlapping part with the egg white and press on the edges to stick them together.